CrystalClearServers/CrystalClearServers.github.io/articles/roleplay.md

 7. Hobos cannot own raidables or be raided.

-8. The mayor and police officers cannot have a base, however they may base inside the PD as long as there is no prop blocking.
-They may also build directly outside the PD on the sidewalk.

-9. Hobos and DJs may play music, but they must be stationary or on a stage.
-Earrape/racist music or anything other than music is not allowed.
+8. Hobos and DJs may play music, but they must be stationary or on a stage.
+Loud/racist music or anything other than music is not allowed.
+    -  Racist music is anything focused solely on a single race for the simple fact of being hateful.

-10. If you accidentally shoot someone while trying to kill a player, /advert Crossfire and apologize, otherwise this may be taken as attempted rdm.
+9. If you accidentally shoot someone while trying to kill a player, /advert Crossfire and apologize, otherwise this may be taken as attempted rdm.
+    -  If caught abusing this rule, expect to be punished.

-11. If you are part of a party raid and are killed, you can't go back if your squad members are still raiding.
+10. If you are part of a party raid and are killed, you can't go back if your squad members are still raiding.
 Even after your NLR timer is up, once you die and respawn the raid is over for you.

-12. Adverts cannot be colored. (only the standard yellow adverts allowed)

-13. No one is allowed to be above the law and only government jobs are allowed to enforce it.
+11. No one is allowed to be above the law and only government jobs are allowed to enforce it.

-14. If you defib someone that was killed, you are KOS by the person who killed the defibbed player.
+12. If you defib someone that was killed, you are KOS by the person who killed the defibbed player.

-## Party Rules:
+## Gang Rules:

-If you are in a party you may do the following:
+If you are in a gang you may do the following:

-- Kill the player that damaged your party member.
+- Kill the player that damaged your gang member.

-- Protect your party member from being arrested.
+- Protect your gang member from being arrested.

-- Avenge your party member if they were killed.
+- Avenge your gang member if they were killed.
 (Only if you witnessed the action take place)

+- Members of an allied gang are not part of these rules, only gang members.

 ## Building Rules: